SkillFormer: Unified Multi-View Video Understanding for Proficiency Estimation: Results

 \subsection{Per-Domain Accuracy Analysis}

 Table~\ref{tab:per_scenario_accuracy} reports per-scenario accuracy across all models and configurations.
-SkillFormer consistently outperforms baselines in the Ego+Exos setting for structured and physically grounded activities such as \textit{Basketball} (77.88\%), \textit{Cooking} (60.53\%), and \textit{Bouldering} (31.87\%).
+SkillFormer consistently outperforms baselines in the Ego+Exos setting for structured and physically grounded activities such as \textit{Basketball} (77.88\%) and \textit{Cooking} (60.53\%).
 These domains benefit from synchronized egocentric and exocentric perspectives, which enable better modeling of spatial layouts and temporally extended actions.
 The fusion of multi-view signals allows SkillFormer to exploit cross-perspective cues, such as object-hand interactions or full-body movement trajectories, which are often ambiguous or occluded in single-view inputs.

 Interestingly, in \textit{Music}, the Ego-only configuration achieves the highest accuracy (72.41\%), suggesting that head-mounted views are sufficient to capture detailed instrument manipulation, while additional views may introduce redundant or misaligned information.
-This highlights the flexibility of SkillFormer to adapt its fusion mechanism to view-specific signal quality.
+Similarly, in \textit{Bouldering}, the Exos-only configuration outperforms both Ego (30.77\%) and Ego+Exos (31.87\%) with 33.52\% accuracy, indicating that third-person perspectives better capture full-body spatial positioning and climbing technique assessment.
+This highlights the flexibility of SkillFormer to adapt its fusion mechanism to view-specific signal quality, but also demonstrates that domain-specific viewpoint advantages can be diluted when combining perspectives that provide conflicting or redundant information.

 Subjective domains like \textit{Dancing} reveal limitations: SkillFormer’s Ego+Exos accuracy (13.68\%) falls significantly below both the majority baseline (51.61\%) and the baseline Ego model (55.65\%).
 This indicates that tasks with high intra-class variability and weak structure may not benefit as much from multi-view fusion, or may require additional modalities (e.g., audio) or supervision cues to disambiguate subtle skill indicators.